 UK Electricity National Grid Demand and Output per Production Type

 UK demand : UK Demand - This is the total UK demand for electricity.
-This does not include unmetered sources such as Solar and Small Generation wind power.
+This now includes solar power but does not include unmetered sources such Small Generation wind power.

 Coal : Coal Power Stations - These stations burn coal to produce heat.This is used to heat water to produce steam which turns a steam turbine which drives a generator to produce electricity.
 There are currently 16 Coal power stations in the UK.
 The current Governments plan is to shutdown all coal stations by 2025.